winnipuuh888/willow/README.md

 Visit official documentation on [heywillow.io](https://heywillow.io).

 # Fork from org.
-WAS
+Willow

 A fork from the original repository.
 The goal is to implement additional wakewords.
 Alexa (wn8_alexa)